 The opinion of the resolutions receiving committee on the completeness of a motion is final.
 If a presenter feels that the resolution is unfairly labeled as incomplete, they may request the general meeting to dismiss and repopulate the resolutions receiving committee and reassess the completeness of the resolution.
 The agreement of 50% of members present is required to dismiss the resolutions receiving committee.

 6. A leadership contest shall be held every second year, beginning in 2006.
-The contest shall be declared by the Chief Financial Officer of the party not later than three months before the biennial convention, with the election to take place at the biennial convention, unless required earlier by the resignation of the leader or by the will of the membership.
+The contest shall be declared by the Chief Financial Officer of the party not later than 30 days before the biennial convention, with the election to take place at the biennial convention, unless required earlier by the resignation of the leader or by the will of the membership.

 6.1.
 Minimum One Year Membership for Leadership Contestants

 Unless waived by the executive council, a leadership contestant must have been a member of the GPM for at least one year before seeking the leadership of the Party.